RyanQueirozS/ToDo-List/README.md

 ## Todo:
 ### Implementations:
-- [ ] Implement it to a database if user wants to
+- [ ] Use it with a database if user wants to
 - [ ] Easier configuration(Maybe even a config script)
 - [ ] Make DueDate  work
 - [ ] Order tasks based on their ID from < to >